-Recently, "FNAME" "LNAME" was referred to the Lynchburg City Schools' Gifted Education Eligibility Committee for consideration for attendance at the Gifted Opportunity (GO) Center at Robert S. Payne Elementary School.
-Following a review of assessment data (a checklist of learning characteristics, school achievement, standardized testing, and a portfolio), we are unable to offer "FNAME" a position at the GO Center at this time.
-However, we are pleased to inform you that "FNAME" has been placed on the waiting list of eligible students.
+Recently, <<FNAME>> <<LNAME>> was referred to the Lynchburg City Schools' Gifted Education Eligibility Committee for consideration for attendance at the Gifted Opportunity (GO) Center at Robert S. Payne Elementary School.
+Following a review of assessment data (a checklist of learning characteristics, school achievement, standardized testing, and a portfolio), we are unable to offer <<FNAME>> a position at the GO Center at this time.
+However, we are pleased to inform you that <<FNAME>> has been placed on the waiting list of eligible students.

-Please commend "FNAME", not only on being referred for eligibility, but also for achieving a position on the waiting list; both are clear indications of the high quality of "FNAME"'s abilities and talents.
-The strength of the approximately one hundred sixty students referred to the committee made the eligibility decisions extremely difficult.
+Please commend <<FNAME>>, not only on being referred for eligibility, but also for achieving a position on the waiting list, both are clear indications of the high quality of <<FNAME>>'s abilities and talents.
+The strength of the approximately one hundred twenty students referred to the committee made the eligibility decisions extremely difficult.
 The students were selected to attend or were placed on the waiting list according to the guidelines published in the Lynchburg City Schools' Local Plan for the Education of Gifted Students.
 Students who do not attend the GO Center will be considered for eligibility to participate in school-based enrichment activities provided for gifted and talented students.
 Each of our schools provides appropriate instruction for a full range of student abilities.

-Should a position become available for "FNAME" during the summer, you will receive an acceptance form to fill out and return.
-If you do not receive further notice over the summer, "FNAME" will remain in the program at the base school for the coming academic year and can be reconsidered next school year.
+Should a position become available for <<FNAME>> during the summer, you will receive an acceptance from to fill out and return.
+If you do not receive further notice over the summer, <<FNAME>> will remain in the program at the base school for the coming academic year and can be reconsidered next school year.

-If you have any questions, comments, or concerns, please feel free to contact me at 522-3700, ext.
-136.
+If you have any questions, comments, or concerns, please feel free to contact me at (434) 515-5039.